EmptyButter/emptybutter.github.io/_posts/2025-09-12-htb-delegate.md

 _Tools Used_\
 `nmap`, `netexec`, `smbclient`, `bloodyAD`, `bloodhound-ce-python`, `targetedKerberoast.py`, `hashcat`, `evil-winrm`, `addcomputer.py`, `dnstool.py`, `nslookup`, `addspn.py`, `pypykatz`, `krbrelayx.py`, `printerbug.py`, `secretsdump.py`

+Delegate features a vulnerable delegation scenario with the "SeEnableDelegationPrivilege" privilege.
+In this write-up, I showcase the planning and execution of different attack techniques, including a specific case of unconstrained delegation.

 ## Attack Summary
 1. Ran `nxc` and identified guest login was enabled.
 2. Ran `smbclient` to enumerate the shares and found valid credentials for `a.briggs`.